panorm/Flickr_API_metadata_requests/Flickr_metadata_from_grid_markdown.md

 P.Norman
 May 13, 2019

-\#\#Background This is a little add on to the incredible Flickr API geo request R script written by Chelsea Walden.

 The purpose of this script is to allow you to collect a large amount of Flickr image metadata from a wide area (across a state or small country size), without exceeding the allowed pages and image amounts imposed